Lufthansa Baggage Fees 2021: What To Expect

 How can I avoid overweight/oversized baggage fees?

 Lufthansa, like many airlines, has strict size and weight limits in place for checked baggage.
 Oversized and overweight bags will incur additional fees based on route, fare, and other factors—though specific charges may vary.
 The best way to avoid these fees is to carefully measure and weigh your bags before your flight.
 Using a luggage scale will ensure the most accurate weight.
-If your bag is slightly overweight, consider removing a few items or even moving them into your carry-on luggage, if appropriate.
+If your bag is slightly overweight, consider removing a few items or even moving them into your carry on or carry-on luggage for women, if appropriate.
 If you need to travel with a heavier bag, consider booking a fare with a higher weight allowance for checked luggage.

 When measuring bags for size, be sure to include any wheels, handles, or other baggage accessories within your dimensions for accuracy.